 The following descriptions should serve as a basic guide for some of the most common types of knives.

 Though there are many meat cutting knives, a meat carving knife is used to slice thin cuts of meat, including poultry, roasts, hams, and other large cooked meats.
-Carving Knives are much thinner than a chef's knives, enabling them to carve thinner, more precise slices.
+Carving knives are much thinner than a chef's knives, enabling them to carve thinner, more precise slices.
+Additionally, the pointed tip is perfect for cutting along a board, and it can be utilized in more ways than rounded blades.

 Boning knives, another type of meat knife, are available with flexible, semi-fleixble (semi-stiff), or stiff blades ranging from 3" to 8" in length and are used to separate meat from bone.
 Flexible blades are great for shaping, denuding, and seaming and are typically used by experienced butchers for boning roasts, whole hams, lamb legs, veal legs, and filleting fish.
 Semi-flexible or semi-stiff blades allow for enough bend to keep the edge close to the bone or table and are great for jointing.
 Stiff blades are perfect for making precise, straight cuts without fear of wandering and are also great for jointing.